nf-core/configs/docs/ceh.md

-# nf-core/configs: Centre for Evolutionary Hologenomics / EvoGenomics (hologenomics partition on HPC) Configuration
+# nf-core/configs: Center for Evolutionary Hologenomics & Section for Evolutionary Genomics (hologenomics partition on HPC) Configuration

 The profile is configured to run with Singularity version 3.6.3-1.el7 which is part of the OS installtion and does not need to be loaded as a module.